Suzanne McLaren, MS

 Pittsburgh, PA 15213-4080

-Suzanne McLaren is the Collection Manager for the Section of Mammals at Carnegie Museum of Natural History in Pittsburgh, PA.
-The Section of Mammals houses the eighth largest collection of recent mammals in the Western Hemisphere.
-McLaren received her Master of Science in Biology from Shippensburg University in 1978 and began working in the Section of Mammals in September 1977.
+Suzanne McLaren is the Collection Manager for Mammals at Carnegie Museum of Natural History in Pittsburgh, PA.
+Mammals houses the eighth largest collection of recent mammals in the Western Hemisphere.
+McLaren received her Master of Science in Biology from Shippensburg University in 1978 and began working in the section in September 1977.

 McLaren’s research focuses on the ecology and systematics of mammals of the eastern United States, especially Pennsylvania and West Virginia and the systematics and taxonomy of Sciurus granatensis.
 She is an active member of the Mammal Technical Committee of the Pennsylvania Biological Survey.